 “Do you know who that guy is?”
 I asked the Snake Charmer.
 “Kutti Raja.”
 He said, packing his snakes in a bamboo basket.
 “Are you sure?”
 “Sure about what son?”
 “His name…” “Well I didn’t father him.
 I only know by how people around call him!”

 After a couple of weeks, our maid Leela broke the story, “Elikunji was shot dead.
 They had to shoot at both his hearts, otherwise he could have escaped!”
 I was tempted to ask why didn’t they blow his head away?
 But there’s nothing more sadistic than killing the moment for a storyteller.
 So Elikunji died.
 Or did he?

 I couldn’t sit through my classes at school.
 After school, I went to the snake charmer.
 He was drinking arrack from his Pumpkin shell flask.

-Strong wind from the Murugan temple hill side picked up.
+Strong wind from the hillside picked up.
 And an arm fell on me.
 “Watch it kid.
 Those can hurt you.”
-He said pointing to the failed firecrackers.
+He said, pointing to the failed firecrackers.
 “You never know when they come to life!”
 He said and winked.

 I stared at him.
-My heart was thumping away like a Guindy race horse.
+My heart was thumping away.